 - 1.Who did you consult?
-N/A - 2.
+The proposal suggests consultation with relevant trade sectors prior to final decision making on fees. - 2.
 When did the consultation take place and was adequate time given for a response?
 N/A - 3.
 Was there enough information provided to response effectively?
 N/A - 4.
 What were the findings?
 N/A - 5.
 Have the findings been considered in regards to the decision?
 N/A